janwilmans/guidelines/README.md

 Generally, use the most fitting tool for the job, if it has less features, it allows for less mistakes.

 -   Turn on warnings! (see [details](warnings.md) here)
--   Do not use C-style casts. [meme](https://github.com/janwilmans/guidelines/assets/5933444/27784daa-1ed8-4d75-9482-0e3e2be1aae7)
+-   Keep the scope of variables and type declarations as limited as possible.
 -   Initialize all variables at declaration. [meme](https://github.com/janwilmans/guidelines/assets/5933444/4592cf74-7957-46e8-8133-0d065bab56d8)
 -   Use `const` and `nodiscard` whenever you can (but no const for member variables). [meme](https://github.com/janwilmans/guidelines/assets/5933444/e1f32720-76e9-41d2-a2cd-c7167a6fe881)
--   Keep scope as limited as possible.
+-   Use automatic resource management (RAII).
 -   No owning raw pointers.
 -   No manual memory management using `new`, `delete`, `malloc`, `free`, etc.
     -   When working with Qt the use of the new keyword explicitly allowed.
+-   Do not use C-style casts. [meme](https://github.com/janwilmans/guidelines/assets/5933444/27784daa-1ed8-4d75-9482-0e3e2be1aae7)
--   Do not use `volatile`, `const_cast` or `reinterpret_cast`, `typedef`, `register` or `extern`.
+-   Do not use `volatile`, `const_cast`, `reinterpret_cast`, `typedef`, `register`, `extern` or `protected`.
 -   Make all destructors of classes used in runtime polymorphism virtual.
 -   Do not add member variables to classes used as interfaces.
 (Interfaces are defined as pure virtual classes that have a virtual = default destructor)
--   Do not use protected member variables
+-   Do not use protected member variables.

 That's all folks!
 As you can see, C++ is easy ;) as long as you KISS.

+## Oh wait, there is more!

 Well there are [more details](guidelines_details.md) but I think if you follow the above guidelines, you are well on your way to writing decent code!
 You can see that the `guidelines` are quite 'bold', like 'do not use reinterpret_cast'.